 Refunds if you are unable to travel due to restrictions

-If you cannot travel in time to start your studies with us because of restrictions relating to coronavirus, you should be eligible for a full refund of your advanced tuition fee payment or the Pre-sessional programme deposit payments.
+If you cannot travel in time to start your studies with us because of restrictions relating to Covid-19, you should be eligible for a full refund of your advanced tuition fee payment.

 Problems with IELTS, SELT, other certificates and final grades

 Unable to take the IELTS test as centres are closed

 For admission directly to degree programmes at Goldsmiths we accept a variety of tests and qualifications as proof of English.
 Please see our list of Alternative English Language qualifications.